nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 So.

 That idea was tossed out real quick and I decided we could use them as accent rocks.
-We bought two, 50lbs bags for a much more modest price of $40 and I set to work on a design.
+We bought two 50lbs bags for a much more modest price of $40 and I set to work on a design.

 I actually had several more than I thought I would get, so my design ended up being fairly detailed.
 I think I might change it into a sun later, but for now, this is pretty cute.